 3) Test Scores: Go online to www.collegeboard.com (for the SAT) and/or www.actstudent.org (for the ACT) to send your official test scores to the school(s) you are applying to.
 If you requested to have your scores sent at the time of the test, you do not need to do this again.

 To apply to an out-of-state college, you will follow a similar process as above- submitting an online application (please check each out-of-state college's website for application instructions), ordering an official transcript through parchment, and sending official test scores to the schools from CollegeBoard and ACT.

 If you need a letter of recommendation from a counselor:

 1) Complete a letter of recommendation form and e-mail/drop it off to your counselor.
 Click here for exemplary examples.

 2) Allow a minimum of 2 WEEKS for the letters to be completed.
 The counseling office is closed over Fall Break and Winter Break, so plan ahead.

 Watch college and scholarship deadlines carefully!
 Below are a few dates to note.

-1) There are scholarship information meetings with Mrs. Loftus every Tuesday until Fall Break in the College/Career Center at 12:47pm.
+1) There are scholarship information meetings with Mrs. Loftus every Tuesday from September 10th to December 17th in the College/Career Center at lunch (12:47pm).
 She requires students to attend one of these meetings before she will meet with you individually regarding scholarships.

 2) Check the Naviance “College Tab” to sign up for college visits at DMHS.
 This is your chance to meet with the college representative who will read your application!